666Dhhh/MOBA-GAME---Beneath-The-Surface/README.md

 Modular Shop System: A base-proximity-checked inventory that handles stat scaling (ATK/HP) on the fly.

-Controls:

-WASD — Stalk.

-I (Dash) — Breach the gap.

-L (Ult) — Fracture the earth.

-P (Shop) — Evolve (Only available at the "Reef" / Spawn).

-Tab — Check the Food Chain.

 🚀 Developer's Note:
 The goal was to make the player feel the "weight" of the abyss.
 Every time the ground cracks or a dash leaves a trail of bubbles, it's a reminder that you're the one thing that doesn't belong on the surface.